About...

 Media gifts: the idea

-My research includes a series of performative media projects or ‘media gifts’ which use media, both 'new' and 'old', to actualise or creatively perform critical theory and philosophy.
+My research includes a series of performative media projects or ‘media gifts’ which use media, both new and old, to actualise or creatively perform critical theory and philosophy.
 They are gifts in the sense they operate as part of what has come to be known as the academic gift economy whereby research is circulated for free rather than as intellectual property or market commodities that are bought and sold.
 They are performative in that they do not endeavour to provide a representation or critique of the world - or not just do so - as much as act in the world or intra-act with it.
 In other words, they are instances of media and mediation that endevour to produce the effects they name or things of which they speak, and that are engaged primarily through their actualization, enactment and performance.
 They are a way to practice an affirmative media theory or media philosophy, where analysis and critique are not abandoned but take more creative, inventive forms.

 Operating at the intersections of art, media, politics and philosophy, the different gifts in the series each in their own way experiment with the potential media technologies hold for making affective, singular, ethical and political interventions in the ‘here’ and ‘now’.
 They include: